ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 print (f'Lin_svc accuracy: {lin_svc.score(Data_test, Labels_test)}')
 ```
 * This is a linear svc algorithm that we talked about earlier.
-* In the first chunk of this code we import the our LinearScv model.
+* In the first chunk of this code we import the our LinearSvc model.
 * In the second chunk of this code, we use ```train_test_split``` which takes our features and labels them and splits them in to 2 parts, one part will be used to train the machine learning algorithm, the other will be used to test against to see just how good our algorithm is.
 Now for the 2 main parts of any machine learning algorithm, training and testing.
 * In the third chunk of this code, we fit the training data to our linear_SVC model.
 We then measure its accuracy by using ```.score``` on the testing data.